DIKU-EDU/kudos/docs/usage.rst

 The KUDOS system requires the following software to run:

-* The Yams machine simulator
+* The YAMS machine simulator
 * GNU Binutils for the ``mips-elf`` target
 * GNU GCC cross-compiler for the ``mips-elf`` target
 * GNU Make

 Note that KUDOS also has an ``x86-64`` target.
-However, this document will not focus on that, as only the MIPS target works with Yams.
+However, this document will not focus on that, as only the ``mips32`` target works with YAMS.

-For the DIKU Operating Systems course, please use the handed out KUDOS and Yams versions.
+For the DIKU Operating Systems course, please use the handed out KUDOS and YAMS versions.

 Compiling the kernel